hapax/hapax.github.io/assets/bus.md

 When the buses are random, our argument explains why this argument breaks down: the commuter is like another bus!
+They are just another random point in the sequence, and must therefore have the

 <!-- There are a few other fun things we can do, however.
 If we add $n$ commuters, for $n = o(k)$, then when they sprinkled